 How do I schedule an appointment?

-How do I get to Sync Counseling Center?
+How do I get to Awakenings Relational Counseling?

-Sync Counseling Center’s address is 150 W. Sierra Madre Blvd., Sierra Madre, California.
-You may go to this link for a map, which you may use to provide you with specific directions from your location.
-Sync is located on the second floor of the building.
+In Sierra Madre, Sync is located on the second floor of the building.
 Entrances are off of Sierra Madre Blvd. and in the back of the building.
 For a handicap accessible entrance, please use the elevator located at the back of the building to get to Sync on the second floor.
-Although my main office is located in Sierra Madre, I also have offices in Ventura.

 Where do I park?